 Before trying to remove grout, for whatever reason, you can first protect the surrounding tiles.
-To do this, mask off the surrounding tiles with standard decorators masking tape.
-This is probably not realistic if you are re-grouting an entire bathroom, but if you are only doing a small area, masking off the tiles is a good idea.
+To do this, mask off the surrounding tiles with decorating masking tape.
+This is probably not realistic if you are re-grouting an entire bathroom, but if you are only doing a small area masking off the tiles is a good idea.

 If your aim is to simply re-grout the tiled wall, you don’t actually have to remove all of the grout between the tiles, only the top 3mm.
 This will give you enough of a valley to apply fresh grout over the top.

 To remove the top layer of grout only, buy a small and cheap tool called a Grout Rake.
 This simple hand tool consists of a handle and a small, toothed blade.
 All you need to do is slowly but firmly draw the blade of the rake along the lines of grout until you have removed the dirty surface grout down to a depth of 3mm.
 When all the grout has been treated in this way, you can apply new grout over the top.

 If you need to completely remove the grout around a tile or tiles, you can use a grout rake to remove most of it.
 You might, however, need to use a grout saw.
 As with a grout rake, grout saws are cheap to buy and certainly worth having in your tool kit.

 With the surrounding tiles masked off, draw the rake or saw along the line of grout with a firm, even pressure.
 You will need to repeat this several times before you break or cut through the grout.
 Once you cut through the grout to a certain point, it should start to break away from the surrounding tiles and can be brushed out of the joint.